Friends of Thomas J. Watson Library

 The Friends of Thomas J. Watson Library brings together enthusiasts of books and learning, and supporters of research and scholarship.
-Through their annual dues, which support the purchase of rare and antiquarian materials, the Friends play an active role in expanding and preserving one of the great art libraries of the world.
+Through their annual dues, which support the Museum and the Library, including the the purchase of rare and antiquarian materials, the Friends play an active role in expanding and preserving one of the great art libraries of the world.
 Friends programs include behind-the-scenes collection and exhibition tours with curatorial staff as well as visits to other institutions, galleries, historic sites, artists' studios, and libraries elsewhere in the city.

 For more information, please contact Ken Soehner at 212-570-3934 or Ken.Soehner@metmuseum.org.

 - A visit to the New York Botanical Garden with a tour of the LuEsther T. Mertz Library with Susan Fraser, director of the Mertz Library, and a viewing of rare books and botanical illustrations, led by Stephen Sinon, Head of Special Collections, Research & Archives, followed by a reception